 The honor society of the Department of Mathematics is Pi Mu Epsilon, founded nationally in 1914 and at The Florida State University in 1956.
-Members are selected by invitation, based on national standards for mathematics credits and GPA, and overall GPA.
+Members are selected based on national standards for mathematics credits and GPA, and overall GPA.
 Both undergraduate and graduate students are admitted.
-These exemplary students also participate in mathematics competitions and the department's three student organizations, The Florida State Mathematical Society, The Florida State Student Actuarial Society, and the student-led Graduate Student Seminar.
+These exemplary students also participate in mathematics competitions and the department's three student organizations, Society of Undergraduate Mathematics Students, The Florida State Student Actuarial Society, and the student-led Graduate Student Seminar.
 Contact: email@example.com.

 Chi Epsilon Pi is the honor society for outstanding Meteorology students in the Department of Earth, Ocean, and Atmospheric Science.
 The Florida State University chapter has existed since 1966.
 In order to be eligible for membership, graduate students must have nine (9) semester hours of approved graduate level EOAS courses while in graduate status, a 3.5 GPA in all meteorology coursework, and an overall GPA of 3.25 or greater.
 Undergraduate students are eligible upon completion of at least seventeen (17) graded semester hours of meteorology coursework at the 2000 level or higher, and must have a 3.5 GPA in meteorology coursework, a 3.25 or greater GPA overall from the period starting with the first semester as a junior and ending with the last complete semester, and at least one year in the Meteorology program.
 Other criteria exist for non-degree seeking students.
 Students are inducted each Spring.